 After three years of living and working in New York City he returned home for a brief stint before heading to London for a year, mainly working on film sets (One night of Ecstasy, the Real story of Goodfellas) as the first hints of his writing began.

-Since returning home he’s worked at La Mama (Chronic and The Fly in the Ointment), Chapel off Chapel (You Look Like Your Father) and Hares and Hyena’s (twenty-something) as well as working on other projects in directorial and producing roles.
+Since returning home he’s worked at La Mama (Chronic and The Fly), Chapel off Chapel (You Look Like Your Father) and The MC Showroom (Drama School: a play), as well as directing and producing other projects at these and other venues.

 At the 2019 Melbourne Fringe Festival Alistair debuted his inaugural play that he wrote, directed, and starred in.
 An autobiographical telling of the struggles of being a twenty something in a queer, ghosting world.
 Twenty-Something received the People’s Choice Award that year to sold out audiences.

 In 2021 he decided to launch his own production company, Pansy Productions, inspired by the need to expand his horizons and have more independence over his career.
-His second original play which he also directed and starred in, Drama School: a play, debuted at The MC Showroom in early 2022.
+His second original play which he also directed and starred in, Drama School: a play, debuted at The MC Showroom in February 2022.
+His third play, this moment in time, will premiere in December 2022 at The Butterfly Club, a play that he wrote, produced and stars in.